History of Jehovah's Witnesses: Transition from Bible Student movement

-Disregarding Russell's rejection of 1925 as a year of importance, Rutherford announced in 1920 that Christ's thousand-year reign would begin in 1925, bringing the restoration of an earthly paradise and the resurrection to earth of the ancient Jewish prophets referred to as "the ancient worthies" such as Abraham and Isaac.
-Jerusalem would become the world capital, and the "princes" would communicate with all humankind by radio.

-The pronouncements prompted many Bible Students to give up their businesses and jobs and sell their homes.
-Bible Student farmers in Canada and the US refused to seed their spring crops in 1925 and mocked members of their movement who did.
-Rutherford had a luxury villa, Beth Sarim, built in San Diego, California, in 1930 to house the biblical "princes" who were expected to be resurrected before Armageddon.
-Watch Tower publications made no admission of error over the predictions for 1925, but Rutherford gave apologies at IBSA conventions.
+Disregarding Russell's rejection of 1925 as a year of prophetic importance, Rutherford delivered the lecture “Millions Now Living Will Never Die” in 1920, announcing that Christ's thousand-year reign would begin in 1925, bringing the restoration of an earthly paradise and the resurrection to earth of biblical “ancient worthies” such as Abraham and Isaac.
+Jerusalem was expected to become the world capital, and the resurrected “princes” would communicate with humanity by radio.
+The predictions prompted some Bible Students to abandon businesses and sell homes in anticipation of the expected events, while Bible Student farmers in Canada and the United States refused to plant spring crops in 1925 and mocked members who did.
+In 1930, Rutherford had Beth Sarim constructed in San Diego, California, to house the resurrected “princes” expected before Armageddon.